Update – April 2020. This blog has been updated in line with the new restrictions on gatherings and physical distancing.

 Stay home.
 We’ve now entered a period that requires us to stay at home as much as possible.
 The 1.5 metre space around you is a guide for when you HAVE to go out.
 We’re being advised to only go out when absolutely necessary – when we need to go to the supermarket or chemist for supplies.
 If you do have to go out, try to avoid crowds and touching too many surfaces.

 Look after yourself.
-While you might be tempted to go full out couch-potato, you need to stay active, eat healthy foods, get plenty of sleep, wash your hands thoroughly and frequently, and generally look after yourself.
+While you might be tempted to go full out couch-potato, you need to stay active, eat healthy foods and watch your weight, get plenty of sleep, wash your hands thoroughly and frequently, and generally look after yourself.
 Also go easy on the alcohol.
 These things will all help your immune system, and help you feel the best you can.
 And if you do become sick – whether it’s with COVID-19, a cold or some other illness, you’ll do better if you’ve been looking after your health.

 Check in with others.
 There are many people on their own who may become isolated during this time.
 Call them.
 If you don’t know them (for example an elderly neighbour) leave them a note with your phone number and let them know you can help them out if they need groceries or other supplies.
 Also some people may just need to hear another voice and know someone is looking out for them.

 More to explore

 - Why are we calling it ‘social distancing’?
 Right now, we need social connections more than ever

 - Is ‘social distancing’ the wrong term?
 Expert prefers ‘physical distancing,’ and the WHO agrees